thecaffeinedev/thecaffeinedev/README.md

 <br/>
 <br/>

+It's so nice of you stop by! 🙃

+ I am a Software Engineer 💻.
+I have had experience working with various technologies like ML and Full Stack Web Developement.
+Some technology I enjoy working  with include NodeJS, ReactJS, MongoDB & PostgreSQL 📼, in ML (Tensorflow, PyTorch, OpenCV..etc) 🖥.

+While I work in a variety of languages, Python & Javascript has a special place in my 💙.

 <!--
 **TheCaffeineDev/thecaffeinedev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.